Shilluk Kingdom: Border conflicts

 During the 17th century, to ensure a surplus of resources the Shilluk raided and looted neighbouring populations north and south along the White Nile.
-The looting was usually conducted by heads of podh (clusters of villages).
-The Shilluk king (Reth) was no exception; the Reth of the south would send his Shilluk warriors upstream to Dinka lands.
+The looting was usually conducted by the heads of podh (clusters of villages).
+The Reth was no exception; the Reth of the south would send his Shilluk warriors upstream to Dinka lands.
 Reserving the largest share of the plunder, the Reth increased his possessions and his influence on the Shilluk country through his armed men, Bath Reth.
 The timing of these events remains obscure, and it is unclear whether the Reth is a figure from a single dynasty or several Reth coexisted.
 If the latter, there may have been a dozen different dynasties.